aiwolfdial/RandomTalkAgent/README.md

 http://aiwolf.org/3rd-international-aiwolf-contest
 All of the required information is describe in this README.

-Regsitration deadline for the 2021 contest is ~~July 31~~ **June 30**, 2021.
+New!
+Regsitration deadline (with submission of self-match game logs) for the 2021 contest has extended to **July 30**, 2021 (2021/6/24)
-We specified wrong date (July 31), please let us know if you have any trouble regarding this correction.

 ## Previous Contests